gomezlab/kinotype_viability/README.md

 ### Reproducibility

 I've made a simple script that runs the above scripts in sequence to produce all the files needed for the modelling effort ([`reproduce_data_org.R`](src/data_organization/reproduce_data_org.R)).
-On my computer (Ryzen 7 5800x) it took about 3 minutes and used 4.7 GB of RAM.
+On my computer (Ryzen 7 5800x) it took about 3 minutes.

 ## Modeling Code